How much pressure is on Canada’s curlers? Just ask the Swedes

 While men's hockey gets the glory, their curling counterparts instead get the strain.
 The last time the Canadian men's team failed to win Olympic gold, Jean Chrétien was prime minister.

-This time around, the banner is being carried by a sort of curling Cream – a supergroup assembled for one blowout tour through Asia.
+This time around, the banner is being carried by a sort of cream of Canadian curling – a supergroup assembled for one blowout tour through Asia.

 Their leader, Kevin Koe, abandoned his long-time crew – at the time, the Canadian senior national squad – in 2014 to piece together his current outfit.
 In the insular world of elite curling, that makes Koe both the John and the Yoko.